Autoimmune retinopathy: Diagnosis

-Diagnosis of AIR can be difficult due to the overlap of symptoms with other disorders.
+It is difficult to diagnose AIR due to the overlap of symptoms with other disorders.
+There is no standardized protocol for diagnosis, leading to AIR being extremely underdiagnosed or misdiagnosed as diseases such as retinitis pigmentosa.
 Examination of the fundus (inner surface of eye) can show no results or it can show narrowing of the blood vessels, abnormal colouration of the optic disc, and retinal atrophy.
 Fundus examination results are not indicative of autoimmune retinopathy but they are used to initiate the diagnostic process.
 An electroretinogram (eye test used to see abnormalities in the retina) is used to detect AIR.
 An abnormal electroretinogram (ERG) with respect to light and dark adaptations indicates AIR.
 The ERG also allows differentiation between cancer-associated retinopathy and melanoma-associated retinopathy.
 If the ERG shows cone responses, CAR can be prematurely diagnosed.
 If the ERG shows a significant decrease in b-wave amplitude, MAR can be prematurely diagnosed.
-To confirm, analysis for anti-retinal antibodies through Western blotting of serum collected from the patient is done.
+To confirm, analysis for anti-retinal antibodies through Western blotting of serum collected from the patient, immunohistochemistry (IHC), or enzyme-linked immunosorbent assay (ELISA).
+Since AIR is an autoimmune disease, it is likely related to a family history of autoimmune disease, which can be used to make a tentative diagnosis.
+While diagnosis of AIR is typical in patients >60 years of age, it can present in younger patients as well, especially those with nPAIR.

+Autoimmune retinopathy vs. retinitis pigmentosa

+One of the challenges in diagnosing autoimmune retinopathy (AIR) is its overlap of symptoms with other retinal diseases, particularly retinitis pigmentosa (RP).
+Both conditions share similar symptoms, such as progressive vision loss, night blindness, and blind spots.
+However, they have different underlying causes.
+RP is a hereditary disorder caused by mutations that lead to the degeneration of photoreceptor cells, typically starting with peripheral vision loss and progressing to central vision loss over time.
+In contrast, AIR is an acquired condition where the immune system attacks retinal cells, often leading to more rapid vision deterioration and additional symptoms such as photophobia and color vision loss.

+While both conditions affect the retina, AIR tends to progress faster and can be associated with a history of cancer or systemic inflammation.
+RP, on the other hand, is usually a lifelong, slowly progressing disorder with a genetic basis.

+Risk factors

+With Autoimmune retinopathy being so understudied, complex, and misdiagnosed, risk factors are important in determining its diagnosis.
+These risk factors include age, gender, and history of cancer.
+Other factors such as bacterial/viral infections, environmental factors, and heredity could be linked to the development of autoimmune retinopathy, but this is not proven.